Auditing a Class

 - An audited course will be indicated on a student’s academic record with a grade of AU.

 - Less-than-full-time degree seeking students will be assessed a $15 per course audit fee for the privilege of visiting/auditing a class.
 Exact change or cashier’s check made out to the University of Illinois is required for payment.
 Students who are assessed tuition at the full-time rate and those who are exempt from tuition do not pay the audit fee.
-Those who seek to audit a course and are not presently UIC students, staff, or faculty must gain admission as non-degree students.
-Tuition and fees will apply at the applicable level for non-degree registration as an auditor.
+Those who seek to audit a course and are not presently UIC students, staff, or faculty must gain admission as graduate non-degree students.
+Tuition and fees will apply at the applicable level for graduate non-degree registration as an auditor.
+Those who seek to audit a course and are not presently UIC students, staff, or faculty must gain admission as graduate non-degree students.
+Tuition and fees will apply at the applicable level for graduate non-degree registration as an auditor.

 Please note: if you are a continuing student at UIC you should not register for any course that you would like to audit.

 If you have questions, contact the Registration Help Line at (312) 996-8600 8:30 AM - 5:00 PM Central Time Monday - Friday.